nervosnetwork/ckb-js-vm/docs/fs.md

 packing file ./main.js to main.js
 ```

-Note that all file paths piped into the `fs.lua` must be in the relative path
+Note that all file paths piped into the `fs-packer` must be in the relative path
 format.
 The absolute path of a file in the current system is usually meaningless
 in the Simple File System.